scipopt/SCIP-SDP/README.md

 The MISDPs can be read in using either the CBF-format or an extended SDPA-format with support for integrality as well as rank-1 constraints.
-For a description of the extended SDPA-format see the file "sdpa_format.txt".
+For a description of the extended SDPA-format see the file `sdpa_format.txt`.
 The CBF-format is supported up to version 2, see https://cblib.zib.de, and has also been extended to support rank-1 constraints.